Name of the Spanish language: Usage in Spain

-Spaniards tend to call the language español (Spanish) to contrast it to languages of other states, such as in a list with French (francés), German (alemán), etc. Castellano (Castilian) by contrast, is more often used when contrasting the language with other regional languages of Spain: official languages like Basque, Catalan and Galician or unofficial ones like Aragonese, Asturian, Extremaduran and Leonese.
+Spaniards tend to call the language español (Spanish) to contrast it to languages of other states, such as in a list with French (francés), German (alemán), etc. Castellano (Castilian) is, by contrast, more often used when contrasting the language with other regional languages of Spain, such as Basque, Catalan, Galician or Asturleonese.
 The Spanish Constitution of 1978 uses the term el castellano to define the official language of the whole State, opposed to las demás lenguas españolas (the other Spanish languages).
 Article 3 reads in part:

 El castellano es la lengua española oficial del Estado.
 Todos los españoles tienen el deber de conocerla y el derecho a usarla.
 Las demás lenguas españolas serán también oficiales en las respectivas Comunidades Autónomas...

 Castilian is the official Spanish language of the State.
 All Spaniards have the duty to know it and the right to use it.
 The other Spanish languages as well shall be official in their respective Autonomous Communities...